build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

  > Your resiliency strategy should also include Disaster Recovery (DR) objectives based on strategies to recover your workload in case of a disaster event.

  Amazon RDS Disaster Recovery Data Loss scope is at the database level and measureable in time or database system change.
-We recovery the database and everything contained within to the same consistent point.
+By database system change we are referring to the internal mechanism databases use to track change which will also be discussed later in this blog.
+We recover the database and everything contained within to the same consistent point in time or database system change number.

  Recovery from a Disaster, with Zero Data Loss or ZDLDR means that once the database is back in service it will carry on from the point of failure and hold all transactional history up until the point of failure.
 For instance if we lost an Availability Zone at 9:00am UTC, For a ZDLDR Solution we would want a Solution that could reinstate that database service as if it were 09:00am UTC again anything less could imply loss of new or changed data.